 - Etsy / Printful – That’s right, you can sell your shirts on Etsy and have them fulfilled by a company called Printful.
 You simply set up your products in Printful, sync everything over to your Etsy store, make a few adjustments in Etsy, and publish.
 From there, everything is automated!
 When an order comes in, Printful will automatically handle everything and ship the shirt to your customer.

-Printful can also sync your shirts to your own website – Southside Studios has a post on how to easily create your own web site.
+Printful can also sync your shirts to your own website.